RenneJ/hh-infosec-course/h5-september2023.md

 I was surprised by the numbers presented in the video.
 The amount of people who clicked the links (in studies and controlled cases) was greater than I expected.
 Also, it is becoming apparent that faking a legitimate looking site doesn't take much technical skill.

+# Cracking Hashes

+## Install Hashcat

+I did this exercise as a demonstration during class.
+For this assignment I'm replicating and documenting the process on a Win11 Desktop.

+### Download

+Download hashcat from the official website (https://hashcat.net/hashcat/)

 # Sources

 Benenson, Z., Gassmann, F., & Landwirth, R. 2016.
 Exploiting curiosity and context: How to make people click on a dangerous link despite their security awareness